Effect-TS/schema/README.md

 declare const pair: <A>(schema: S.Schema<A>) => S.Schema<readonly [A, A]>;
 ```

-Then we can implement the body using the APIs exported by the `AST.ts` module
+Then we can implement the body using the APIs exported by the `@fp-ts/schema/AST` module

 ```ts
 import * as AST from "@fp-ts/schema/AST";